Courses a.y. 2021/2022

 M.sc in Economics, Law and Business Administration from Bocconi University (magna cum laude) and M.sc in Law (J.D. equivalent) from University of Pavia (magna cum laude).
 LL.M from the University of Cambridge.
 Ph.D. in International Law and Economics from Bocconi University.
 Visiting Professor at the School of Transnational Law at the Peking University and NWO Grant Visiting Researcher at the Erasmus University of Rotterdam.
 He was a 2019 Fulbright Research Scholar at the Fletcher School of Law and Diplomacy (Tufts University, MA, USA).

-In 2021 he obtained the National Scientific Qualification as Full Professor in International Law (ASN-I Fascia) by the Commission's unanimous decision.
-In 2018 he obtained the National Scientific Qualification as Associate Professor in International Law (ASN-II Fascia) by the Commission's unanimous decision.
+In 2021 he obtained the National Scientific Qualification as Full Professor in International Law (ASN-I Fascia, 2018-2020 round) by the Commission's unanimous decision.
+In 2018 he obtained the National Scientific Qualification as Associate Professor in International Law (ASN-II Fascia, 2016-2018 round) by the Commission's unanimous decision.

 In spring 2018, Leonardo was awarded a Fulbright Research Scholar Grant by the US-Italy Commission to carry out a project on multi-level regulation of international public goods at the Fletcher School of Law and Diplomacy at Tufts University.
 For the same project, he has was also awarded the University Bocconi-Fondazione Romeo and Enrica Invernizzi Research Grant and, in March 2020, an NWO Travel Research Grant by the Dutch Council of Research to finalize his work at the Erasmus University of Rotterdam in the context of the Initiative Dynamics of Inclusive Prosperity.
 In June 2020, Leonardo Borlini and Greta Nasi were also awarded by the Embassy of the United States in Rome a 2020 Alumni Small Grants for the Project "Redesign municipal services to create city value in the aftermath of Covid-19."